 - Governments ensure that these tools are not used to unlawfully target human rights defenders and civil society;

-- Exports of surveillance technology to states such as Morocco, where there is a substantial risk that the export in question could be used to violate human rights, are stopped;
+- Exports of surveillance technology to states, where there is a substantial risk that the export in question could be used to violate human rights, are stopped;

 Your signature will put pressure on governments globally to action these demands and protect human rights defenders around the world.